[updated April 2022]

-Some common sense is needed here; of course it’s possible for lousy seals to bind too.
+Some common sense is needed here; lousy seals can bind too.
 But forget about the “oooh this spins so nicely” approach.

 Therefore, it is more practical to stick with the same top gear and only change your smallest gear between on- and off-road.
 The beauty of this solution is that it’s all in the cassette, which is affixed to the wheels you’re changing out anyway (you have two separate wheel sets for this, remember).
 And with a bit of planning, it won’t require a chain length change either.

 If you plan to swap wheels regularly, a setup that keeps the same chainring and chain length is preferred

-Depending on where you live and what range you need you may have to experiment a bit, since not every cassette ratio you dream of may exist.
+Depending on the range you need you may have to experiment a bit, since not every cassette ratio you want exists.
 And that may also mean that you modify that top gear a little bit after all.
 Much more on gearing can be found on my post about 1x drivetrains for tough terrain.

-Other parts: The above covers the main points to consider when you ride on-road one day and off-road the next.
-The only other part you could spend/waste some time on are your handlebars.
+The above covers the main points to consider when you ride on-road one day and off-road the next.
+The only other part you could spend/waste some time fussing over are your handlebars and your pedals.
 Will you get a standard road bar or a gravel bar?
 The answer is probably most often a road bar, but if your gravel riding is so tricky that you want a gravel drop bar, then at least make sure the flare starts below the brake/shift levers, so that your hand position on the hoods reflects a true road position and is comfortable.
 See more about this on the Superghiaia page or check out its aero sibling, the Aeroghiaia.